RamitSharma991/RNDM/README.md

 - Firebase Database with queries.
 - TableViews and Dynamic Cells.
 - Firebase user Authetication with email-login via Auth singleton.
-- Firebase Transactions and Snapshots
+- Firebase Transactions and Snapshots.
 - Database Security

 Other services used: